dj1ch/minigotchi/INSTALL.md

 - Open up the Minigotchi folder through the IDE by pushing `Ctrl+O`, or by going to `File` > `Open`, then selecting the folder the .ino is in.
 If other tabs don't show up, along with `minigotchi.ino`, make sure to copy and paste the files into the same directory/folder as that lone `.ino` file.
 It won't be able to compile if that happens.

-- Install the following dependencies with the library manager: `ArduinoJson`, `Adafruit GFX`, and the following screen libraries(see below), etc with all their dependencies through the library manager or the repository owner's preferred method of installation.
-(Please install all of them for them to have your installation compile correctly).
+- Install the following dependencies (with their dependencies as well) with the library manager:
+  - `ArduinoJson`
+  - `Adafruit GFX`
+  - `Adafruit SSD1306`
+  - `Adafruit SSD1305`
+  - `u8g2`
+  - Remove/uninstall/modify your screen library depending on your display for `Config::screen` below, some of these dependencies may have already been installed previously.
+  - Sometimes the repository owner of certain libraries may require you to install it a certain way, be sure to follow their guides if needed/included.

 | `SSD1306`                                                                          | `WEMOS_OLED_SHIELD`                                                                | `IDEASPARK_SSD1306`        | `SSD1305`                  | `SH1106`                   |
 | ---------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------- | -------------------------- | -------------------------- | -------------------------- |